mattstratton/mattstratton-web/content/post/2011-04-11-p90x-week-6-wrapup.md

 layout: post
 date: 2011-04-11T19:19:05+00:00
 url: /health/p90x-week-6-wrapup
-thesis_description:
-  - I am now officially halfway complete with P90X (or perhaps I am a quarter complete, as my goal is to do two rounds in a row).
+description: I am now officially halfway complete with P90X (or perhaps I am a quarter complete, as my goal is to do two rounds in a row).
 This past week was not my best effort.
 I had some issues with illness which slowed me down, but besides that, I didn’t put forth as much work as I should have, and I definitely slacked off on the diet.
 This was made VERY noticeable in this week’s measurements.
 thesis_post_image:
   - /wp-content/uploads/failure.png
 thesis_post_image_horizontal: